centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 - [Editor] Added spacing to the title inside the MAP configuration modal.
 - [Editor] Aligned "Submit button" inside the MAP configuration modal.
-- [Viewer] Made viewer and editor rendering more consistent.

 ### 21.10.8